 What is a Maun Vrat?

 This entails completely unplugging and retracting from the world, to go inwards.
+Kind of like hanging a “closed for spiritual maintenance” sign outside your door, like the one below!

 It is similar to meditation, but is not limited to closing your eyes for the whole period.
 Based on how you choose to execute this vow, you can add many self-reflecting aspects to your practice.
 I’ll be talking more about that in upcoming sections.